MicrosoftDocs/sdk-api/sdk-api-src/content/memoryapi/nf-memoryapi-virtualalloc2.md

 <li>Reserve a region of free pages</li>
 <li>Simultaneously reserve and commit a region of free pages</li>
 </ul>

-<b>VirtualAlloc2</b> cannot reserve a reserved page.
-It
-    can commit a page that is already committed.
+<b>VirtualAlloc2</b> can commit pages that are already committed, but cannot reserve pages that are already reserved.
     This means you can commit a range of pages, regardless of whether they have already been committed, and the function will not fail.
+However, note that committing a large number of pages that are already committed may cause the
+    <b>VirtualAlloc2</b> call to take longer.

-You can use <b>VirtualAlloc2</b> to reserve a block of
+You can use <b>VirtualAlloc2</b> to reserve a block of pages and then make additional calls to <b>VirtualAlloc2</b> to
-    pages and then make additional calls to <b>VirtualAlloc2</b> to commit individual pages from the reserved block.
+    commit individual pages from the reserved block.
 This enables a process to reserve a range of its virtual address space without consuming physical storage until it is needed.

 If the <i>lpAddress</i> parameter is not <b>NULL</b>, the function uses
     the <i>lpAddress</i> and <i>dwSize</i> parameters to compute the region of